Cramp fasciculation syndrome

 Cramp fasciculation syndrome (CFS) is a rare peripheral nerve hyperexcitability disorder.
 It is more severe than the related (and common) disorder known as benign fasciculation syndrome; it causes fasciculations, cramps, pain, fatigue, and muscle stiffness similar to those seen in neuromyotonia (another related condition).
 Patients with CFS, like those with neuromyotonia, may also experience paresthesias.

-Most cases of cramp fasciculation syndrome are idiopathic.
+Most cases of cramp fasciculation syndrome are idiopathic, although some research points to an autoimmune component that may be partly genetic in etiology.

 Cramp fasciculation syndrome is diagnosed by clinical examination and electromyography (EMG).
 Fasciculation is the only abnormality (if any) seen with EMG.

 Cramp fasciculation syndrome is a chronic condition.
 Treatment options include anti-seizure medications such as carbamazepine, immunosuppressive drugs and plasmapheresis.

-Signs and Symptoms
+Signs and symptoms

 Symptoms are very similar to those found in benign fasciculation syndrome and include: